vesoft-inc/nebula/docs/manual-EN/overview/data-model.md

 ## Properties

-Both tags and edges can have properties, which are key/value pairs, and the definition of these properties (name, type, etc.) are called **Schema** in the **Nebula Graph**.
+Both tags and edge types can have properties, which are key/value pairs, and the definition of these properties (name, type, etc.) are called **Schema** in the **Nebula Graph**.

 Like Mysql, **Nebula Graph** is a strong typed database.
 The name and data type of the properties are determined before the data is written.
 Vertices can have properties indirectly via associated tags, and edges can have properties too.